idaholab/virtual_test_bed/doc/content/resources/how_to_use_vtb.md

 multiphysics core simulation using Griffin and Pronghorn, starting from the very beginning: a fresh install.
 Instructions for updating the Virtual Test Bed on your local machine are situated at the bottom of this page.

+!alert note
+A similar [tutorial is available](neams-workbench.md) for using the NEAMS workbench with the VTB on INL HPC.

 ## Step 1: Clone the repository

 ### Using git to download the repository style=font-size:125%